 The US American Eagle

-Introduced in 1986, the US American Eagle coin has gain so much popularity.
-And has been in wide acceptance since the coin is in a very high demand.
+Introduced in 1986, the US American Eagle coin has gained so much popularity.
+And has been in wide acceptance since the coin is in very high demand.

 It is one of the most common and popular gold bullion coins.
 It was designed by the one and only Augustus Saint-Gaudens.
 This bullion coin has become very well known as a symbol of the American Currency.
 If you look at the obverse, one thing comes out very clearly, Lady Liberty stands tall magnificently.
 However, there is so much history that is behind the gold coin.

 In overseas, the US American Eagle coin is not so much common.
 Even though it is so much common in the United States.
 To ascertain this, if you look at the two biggest gold markets in the world, the Hong Kong and Singapore, it may be impossible to find an American Eagle.
 Therefore, finding the coin may be harder than you ever think but its presence in the US soil is well distributed.